Ypsomed Insulin Pump

 - Mylife YpsoPump is a small, lightweight and discreet insulin pump weighing only 83 grams, including the battery and a fully-filled cartridge

-- The dedicated mylife App allows you to easily access comprehensive therapy data at the touch of a finger
+- The dedicated mylife App means you can easily access comprehensive therapy data at the touch of a finger

-- There are pre-filled insulin cartridges so that you can change cartridges quickly and conveniently when you are on the go
+- There are pre-filled insulin cartridges so you can change cartridges quickly and conveniently when on the go

 - You can self-fill the mylife YpsoPump reservoir with the insulin of your choice